mobiledgex/edge-cloud/cluster-svc/README.md

 # Cluster-svc service

 `cluster-svc` runs as a notifyee of MEX controller and listens to cluster instance notifications.
 When a cluster instance is created this service will add MEX-specific applications to this service.
-Currently it creates `prometheus-operator`, and `metrics-exporter` services whenever a cluster service is created.
+Currently it creates `prometheus-operator` services whenever a cluster service is created.
    - `prometheus-operator` - is a metrics collection framework and periodically scrapes the details from k8s.
 It is deployed as a helm chart
-   - `metrics-exporter` - is a MEX service which converts and pushes metrics prometheus collects locally to influxDB. `metrics-exporter` is deployed with a custom deployments yaml where we set environment variables based on the command line arguments passed to `cluster-svc`

-`cluster-svc` uses controller apis to create `edgeproto.App` and `edgeproto.AppInst` for the able two services using a pre-created flavor and developer
+`cluster-svc` uses controller apis to create `edgeproto.App` and `edgeproto.AppInst` for the services using a pre-created flavor and developer

 ## Usage

 A typical usage of `cluster-svc` is as a docker container running on the MEX Platform.
 For an example see edge-cloud/e2e-tests/setups/mexdemo/mex-cluster-svc-deploy.yml

 ```
-LSHVARTS-MAC:edge-cloud levshvarts$ cluster-svc -h
+MCHU-MAC:edge-cloud matthewchu$ cluster-svc -h
 Usage of cluster-svc:
   -ctrlAddrs string
     	address to connect to (default "127.0.0.1:55001")
   -d string
-    	comma separated list of [etcd api notify dmedb dmereq locapi mexos metrics]
+    	comma separated list of [etcd api notify dmedb dmereq locapi mexos metrics upgrade]
-  -influxdb string
-    	InfluxDB address to export to (default "http://0.0.0.0:8086")
-  -influxdb-pass string
-    	InfluxDB password (default "root")
-  -influxdb-user string
+  -flavor string
-    	InfluxDB username (default "root")
+    	App flavor for cluster-svc applications (default "x1.medium")
   -notifyAddrs string
     	Comma separated list of controller notify listener addresses (default "127.0.0.1:50001")
   -prometheus-ports string